KwonVitalLab/KwonVitalLab.github.io/teaching/2024-Spring/index.md

   You will work in groups of 2-3 for the final project.

   *Evaluation*: \
-  Each team has four deliverables on Canvas:
+  Each team has four deliverables:
     - Proposal (15%)
     - Spotlight: a short “madness” presentation (10%)
     - Final presentation (25%)